Technical Meeting: Non-Destructive Testing of Munitions

 - Are there best practice guidelines for the protection of data, identification, and association of images to the original data?
 Outside of obvious legal or proprietary concerns, are there guidelines for separating the image from the originating data?

-- Any general guidelines for determining / tracking the radiation exposure of an item in case of a long exposure or repeated exposures?
+- Are there any general guidelines for determining / tracking the radiation exposure of an item in case of a long exposure or repeated exposures?

 Limitations & Capability Gaps in NDT